ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1A-docker-01-installing-on-ec2-linux2/README.md

 sudo usermod -a -G docker ec2-user
 ```

-- Normally, the user needs to re-login into bash shell for the group `docker` to be effective, but `newgrp` command can be used activate `docker` group for `ec2-user`, not to re-login into bash shell.
+- Normally, the user needs to re-login into the bash shell for the group `docker` to be effective, but `newgrp` command can be used to activate `docker` group for `ec2-user`, without re-login into the bash shell.

 ```bash
 newgrp docker